Competency Based Pay Meaning, Importance & Example

 Published by MBA Skool Team, Last Updated: September 17, 2021

 What is Competency Based Pay?

-According to competency based pay, an employee is paid for the skills and knowledge he possesses and not according to the job or position he is currently holding.
+Competency based pay is a pay structure in which an employee is paid for the skills, knowledge and market relevance he or she possesses and not on the basis of the job role, years of experience or position employee is currently holding as per the previous qualifications or skills.
 Competency based pay structure motivates employees as the employee feels he is being paid for the worth he/she has.
 The entire structure of the company revolves around this then.
-The motivated employees rise and get promoted.
-The employees are not paid by the virtue of their position but competency, hence competency based pay.
+The motivated employees rise in the organization and get promoted.
+The employees are not paid by the virtue of their position but competency hence the name.

 Importance of competency based pay